PSkot/markdown-cv-dk/index.md

 __Data Scientist, 4finance__ <br/>
 As Data Scientist I carry the primary responsibility, along with our regional CRO, in analyzing, managing and developing the risk/underwriting strategy for our two products, VIVUS.DK and Zaplo.dk.
-My tasks include, but are not limited to, developing automated KPI reports, data manipulation/analytics related to optimization of the risk/profitability of the business and ultimately develop and communicate an effective risk strategy, understandable to every level of the organization from customer care agents to the CEO.
+My tasks include, but are not limited to, monitoring our loan portfolio, developing automated KPI reports, data manipulation/analytics related to optimization of the risk/profitability of the business and ultimately develop and communicate an effective risk strategy, understandable to every level of the organization from customer care agents to the CEO.

 <br/>